Our commitment to the Black community

 True innovation is achieved through powerful ideas from a diverse range of backgrounds.
 At our company, amplifying inclusion and promoting diversity have always been essential to our success.

-“Our goal is to create an equitable environment in which all people have a fair opportunity to advance their careers,” says Ken Frazier, our company’s chairman and CEO.
+“Our goal is to create an equitable environment in which all people have a fair opportunity to advance their careers,” says Ken Frazier, our company’s chairman.
 To achieve that, we’ve empowered our leaders and managers to foster a more diverse workforce and to drive equity across our organization and beyond.

 Here are just a few ways we are working to engage with the Black community both within our company and in the community at large: